teegre/bigtime/README.md

 In a nutshell, a **digits file** is a text file with the **.digits** extension
 that contains instructions on how to draw digits on the screen.

-Digits are sequences of 0s and 1s and are defined as semicolons separated lists.
+Digits are sequences of 0s and 1s and are defined as semicolon separated lists.
 **Bigtime** needs some clue about digits geometry (height and width in characters).

 Some other *optional* parameters are available, like layout, colors and indicators.
 If these parameters are omitted or left blank, default values are used or values
-specified via the commandline options.
+specified via the command line options.

 ## GEOMETRY